We are working on the next evolution step in TimeTune: Templates.

 However, routines in TimeTune have a different, unintuitive definition: ‘a group of days (containing actions) that repeat in a cycle’.

 ‘Templates‘, on the other hand, is a more intuitive term that everybody understands.
-And it better reflects what the feature is: a template for a day.
+And it better reflects what the feature is: a template that you can apply to different dates.

 Not enough flexibility